 They have also added an expanded menu.
 When users hover their mouse over the subcategory to the left, the expanded menu describes the products that their pet needs.

-It saves a lot of space on the landing page while still adding the required products in an organized and easy-to-navigate style.
+It saves much space on the landing page while still adding the required products in an organized and easy-to-navigate style.

 This idea works well when you have repeat customers who have become familiar with your brand and like using your products.
-By adding a “New Arrivals” category in your navigation bar, you give out a signal that you refresh your inventory regularly.
+By adding a “New Arrivals” category in your navigation bar, you signal that you refresh your inventory regularly.

 In the example below, the navigation bar of H&M has a “New Arrivals” section.
 It makes it easy for visitors to browse the products.